edgenative/junos-irrupdater/README.md

 #### Maintain other filters on the router?

 Sure.
 I'm actually using this to maintain all of the import/export filters for BGP on my routers.
-Simply create your policy in the ```filters/``` directory, in standard JunOS format (with .txt as the file extension) and follow the examples above to place the right combination of router name and policy name in the ```config/other-policies.conf``` file.
+Simply create your policy in the ```filters/``` directory, in standard JunOS format (with .txt as the file extension - the filename must match the filter name e.g. example-filter must be example-filter.txt) and follow the examples above to place the right combination of router name and policy name in the ```config/other-policies.conf``` file.
 Then running ```push-other-policies.sh``` script on a schedule to loop through these.

 I've given an example in the ```filters/``` directory of the policy format.
 Note that the scripts will only push things in the ``` policy-options policy-statement <policy-name>``` heirarchy.
 You could modify the ```bin/junos-irrupdater.py``` file if you wanted to extend this to other parts of the config.